-Observing Ramadan without fear of reprisal is a relatively new concept for more than a million Rohingya refugees living in the sprawling makeshift settlements that have sprung up in Cox's Bazar, Bangladesh.
-Before they were chased out of Myanmar's Rakhine State by ethnic violence in 2017, the Muslim minority Rohingya prayed in secret.
+Observing Ramadan without fear of reprisal is a relatively new concept for the more than 850,000 Rohingya refugees now living in one of the world's largest refugee camps, in the Cox's Bazar District of Bangladesh.
+Before they were chased out of Myanmar's Rakhine State by a military crackdown in 2017, the Muslim minority Rohingya prayed in secret or risked arrest.
 In Cox's Bazar, mosques have sprung up in the crowded encampments, and no military forces threaten to disrupt their fasting, prayer and study of the Quran.

-"It feels good to do that," Jafor Alam told a reporter during Ramadan last year.
+"It feels good to do that," Jafor Alam told a reporter during his first Ramadan in Bangladesh in 2018.
 "Here we can pray."

-Temperatures climb into the 90s in the daytime, making it difficult to abstain from drinking or eating.
+Despite all the difficulties, Rohingya refugees will observe the holy month of Ramadan fasting and praying.
+Finding food for the evening and early morning meals, at 6:30 PM and 3 AM, will be a challenge.
+Temperatures climb into the 90s in the daytime, making it hard to abstain from drinking or eating.
 There's no electricity to power a fan, and few trees to rest beneath during the hot, humid afternoons.
-Almost all of the trees have been cut down to build shelters, leaving a sea of plastic tarp-covered structures and little shade.
+Almost all of the trees have been cut down to build shelters, leaving little shade.

-And yet, despite the hardships, Rohingya refugees in Cox's Bazar are grateful to spend the holy month in peace, engaged in prayer, daylight fasting and reading the Quran.
+And yet, Rohingya refugees in Cox's Bazar are grateful to spend the holy month engaged in prayer, daylight fasting and reading the Quran.